SUM Shortcut in Excel (‘Alt’ and ‘=’)

 So, upon pressing this sum formula shortcut key, we got the sum total in all the selected cells.

 Horizontal Auto Sum in Excel

-Now we have seen how to apply excel auto sum shortcut to vertical data i.e. Column Data.
-For this consider the below data.
+Now we have seen how to apply excel auto sum shortcut to vertical data, i.e., Column Data.
+For this, consider the below data.

 Now select the cells from A1 to E1.

-I have data from A1 to A6 cell but in this range, there is a blank cell i.e. A3 cell.
+I have data from A1 to A6 cell, but in this range, there is a blank cell, i.e., A3 cell.

-In this example data is small and identification is easy but in large data, it is a dangerous ploy, so be careful with this.
+In this example, data is small, and identification is easy, but in large data, it is a dangerous ploy, so be careful with this.

 This has been a guide to SUM Shortcut in Excel.
-Here we learn how to use Auto Sum Shortcut Key in Excel along with examples and downloadable excel template.
+Here we will show you how to use the auto sum “Sum Shortcut” key in excel, and we will also show you the limitations of the shortcut along with examples and a downloadable excel template.
 You may learn more about excel from the following articles –